 You can take inspiration from different competitors or global-leading catering food businesses and come up with a creative name.

-While registering your business, you can choose between multiple business structures, like a sole proprietorship, partnership, LLC, etc., to make your business a legal entity.
+While registering your business, you can choose between multiple business structures, like a sole proprietorship, partnership, limited liability company, or any other business entity.
+The structure of your business is influenced by the business’s taxation and your personal liability for debts incurred.

 3. Prepare a menu